Congressman Joe Kennedy III sets sights on Senate seat

-FRAMINGHAM, MASS.
-(WHDH) - Congressman Joseph Kennedy III attended a church service in Framingham Friday night less than 24 hours before he is due to make a big announcement.
+BOSTON (WHDH) - Congressman Joseph Kennedy III is expected to enter the Senate race and is scheduled to formally make the announcement Saturday morning.

-Sources close to the representative said he is ready to run and will announce his candidacy for Senate alongside his family at a breakfast in East Boston Saturday morning.
+Sources close to the representative said he is ready to run and will announce his candidacy for Senate alongside his family at a breakfast in East Boston around 9 a.m.

 “I’ve got strong beliefs about the challenges our Commonwealth confronts, our country confronts,” he said.
 “I want to take that case to the voters and I think regardless of what happens, forcing our country to try to do better and be bolder and be stronger, I think that’s a good thing.”